toppk/pysandra/docs/protocol.md

-Here are some thoughts on the protocol specification (currently using v4)
+=== Here are some thoughts on the protocol specification (currently using v4)

 stream (sec 2.3) is listed as [short] which is a 2 byte unsigned value (sec 3.) , but has a maximum value of 2 ** 15 (sec 2.3) and can contain a flag value of -1 (sec 2.3 & sec 4.2.6)

 How to remove registration

+What is the license for the protocol documents?

+if options returns supoported method options={'PROTOCOL_VERSIONS': ['3/v3', '4/v4', '5/v5-beta'], 'COMPRESSION': ['snappy', 'lz4'], 'CQL_VERSION': ['3.4.4']}
+What is the correct CQL_VERSION (sec.
+4.1.1).
+If you send options first, what protocol_version should you used (sec 2.1)